whanwells/apics-puppet/REFERENCE.md

 Data type: `Apics::GatewayProps`

 The properties to write to the file.
-All values will be converted to strings and undef values will be dropped.
+All values will be converted to strings and undefs will be dropped.

 Default value: {}